elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/layout_design.md

 ```

 Now we can use this new function in our `featured` function to display the data
 from our featured game.
-We can use a `case` statement to show our featured
+We can use a `case` expression to show our featured
 section when our `featuredGame` function returns a game for us to work with.
 Otherwise, we'll just render an empty `div` element if there are no featured
 games.